 Lake Foy Sagar, Bapu Bazaar, WTP Mall

 On our way back, we took the path overlooking the vast expanse of Lake Foy Sagar.
 It was raining heavily.
-The empty streets, the long drive, the splashes of rain and the soothing music – we were literally living the moment to the fullest.
+With the empty streets, the long drive, the splashes of rain and the soothing music, we were literally living the moment to the fullest.

-Upon reaching Jaipur, we first gobbled up some crunchy pani-puris and then headed to Bapu Bazaar to indulge in some shopping.
+Upon reaching Jaipur, we first gobbled up some crunchy pani puris and then headed to Bapu Bazaar to indulge in some shopping.
 I got a palazzo and a pair of juttis for me.
-Post 6 PM, we tried to cover the nearby Amer Fort, which had recently started promoting night tourism with the special sound show.
+Post 6 PM, we tried to cover the nearby Amer Fort, which had recently started promoting night tourism with the special light and sound show.
 But when we arrived the spot, the cops told us that the night tourism was being postponed due to the pandemic situation.